Pockets on the outside..

 For the downloadable PDF version of this tutorial, click here.

-For more ideas and tutorials for upcycling clothes, or to add your own ideas and tutorials to the list, visit this page right here on my blog.
+For more ideas and tutorials for upcycling clothes, visit this page right here on my blog.
 There are over 600 ideas linked up now and it's a fantastic resource offering plenty of upcycling inspiration.